MementoMori15x6/15x6-sim/case_studies/terra-luna_2019-2022/manuscript/Terra-Luna_Collapse_Trajectory_2019-2022.md

 **Memento & Mori** | **March 2026**

 ---

+### Experimental Protocol

+To minimise retrospective bias, the Terra system was evaluated at four historical stages (2019–2022).
+For each stage, metric scoring used only information available at that time.

+The Board outputs were then plotted as a trajectory across phase space.

+The goal was not prediction but retrospective calibration against a known collapse event.

+---
 ### 1. Introduction

 This case study applies the Board — a structural diagnostic framework for replicating systems — to the Terra-Luna ecosystem from 2019 to 2022.